TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 lerna notice cli v8.1.9
 ```

-* This is a [known issue](https://github.com/lerna/lerna/issues/4074) for lerna.
-Seems like lerna has lots of old dependencies which need to be brought up to date.
+This is a [known issue](https://github.com/lerna/lerna/issues/4074) for Lerna.
+It seems like Lerna has lots of old dependencies which need to be brought up to date.

-* Let's use asdf to put the most recent version of Node 20 on (latest maintenance LTS) and give that a try
+Let's use asdf to put the most recent version of Node 20 on (latest maintenance LTS) and give that a try.

 ```
 % asdf install nodejs 20.18.1